Annealed almost periodic entropy: Formulas for annealed AP entropy

 \begin{cor} If $\phi:\G\to\rmM_k$ is positive definite, then $\hann(\phi)$ is equal to

 \end{cor}

-This is the analog of~\cite[Theorem 1.7]{Seward--freestab}, one of the key technical innovations of that paper.
+This is the analog of a series expansion due to Seward~\cite[Thm.
+1.7]{Seward--freestab}, one of the key technical innovations of that paper.
 For this reason we call it the \textbf{Seward expansion} of $\hann(\phi)$ corresponding to the given ordering of $\G$.
-(Our expression appears different from Seward's by a factor of $2$, but this is just a consequence of our normalization choices.)
+(Seward works throughout with a length-lexicographic ordering, but he needs that more specialized assumption only at other points in his paper.)
+The Seward expansion proves more convient then either~\eqref{eq:LDP-formula-1} or~\eqref{eq:LDP-formula-2} during our proof of Theorem~\ref{mainthm:tempered} later.

 \begin{proof} For any $n\ge 0$, iterating the chain rule from Proposition~\ref{prop:chain1} gives

 When $n=0$, we combine this with~\eqref{eq:pre-Sew} to obtain

 Similarly, for $n\ge 1$ the increments of the sequence in~\eqref{eq:pre-Sew} satisfy